MDS53/Plant_Watering_Reminder/README.md

+# Plant Watering Reminder
-## 🧪 Step 1: Create a Virtual Environment
+##  Step 1: Create a Virtual Environment

 It is recommended to use a virtual environment to avoid dependency conflicts.